Ilsinho: Shakhtar Donetsk

 On 29 July 2007, it was announced that Ilsinho had completed a €10 million transfer to Ukrainian club Shakhtar Donetsk, signing a four-year contract with the club until 29 July 2011.

 During his time in Donetsk, he became known for his dribbling skills and vision of the field.
 During the 2008–09 UEFA Champions League, he scored the opening goal in a group stage match against FC Barcelona; his first goal in the international club competition.
 Donetsk finished third in Group C standings resulting in a transfer to the final phase of the UEFA Cup.

 Ilsinho was a key contributor to the UEFA Cup run when he scored a game-winning goal against Dynamo Kyiv, advancing Donetsk to the finals past their domestic rival.
 During the cup final, Ilsinho contributed 87 minutes to an ultimate extra victory against Werder Bremen, Donetsk's first European trophy.

 Return to São Paulo

-In August 2010, Ilsinho returned to his native Brazil, re-signing with his former club, São Paulo FC The return to São Paulo was held up initially due to Donetsk requiring an contract extension for an additional season, per the initial player contract agreement.
+In August 2010, Ilsinho returned to his native Brazil, re-signing with his former club, São Paulo FC The return to São Paulo was held up initially due to Donetsk requiring a contract extension for an additional season, per the initial player contract agreement.
 The Court of Arbitration for Sport later awarded Donetsk eligible to receive compensation from Ilsinho for breach of contract for about €3.6 million.